uvapl/uva-prog-physics/10 Workshops/30 Week 5/20 Exercises.md

 	{0: [90, 30, 20], 2: [72], 3: [33], 4: [34, 64, 34], 5: [45], 8: [28]}

-Hint: you can use the modulo sign (%) to select the last digit of a number.
+Hint: think about how you can get the least significant digit from a number using a Python operator.

-Then, use the output of your function to plot a simple horizontal bar chart.
-For the same list, your output should look like this:
+Then, write a function `chart` that plots a simple horizontal bar chart from such a generated dictionary.
+For the dictionary above, your output should look like this:

 	0 ###
 	2 #